Mesh sales terms & conditions

 7.1 Delivery of the Goods shall be made by the Seller delivering the Goods to the place specified in the Buyer’s order and/or the Seller’s acceptance as the location to which the Goods are to be delivered by the Seller

 7.2 The Delivery Date shall be estimated by the Seller in writing and cannot be changed without agreement of the Seller.
-Unless expressly stated otherwise, delivery times mentioned in any written confirmation, contract or other document are indicative only and shall not be binding on us and delays in delivery shall not be a valid cause for termination of the contract.
+Unless expressly stated otherwise, delivery times mentioned in any written confirmation, contract or other document are indicative only and shall not be binding on us and delays in delivery shall not be a valid cause for termination of the contract or imposition of additional costs due to the delay.

 Any modification of the order automatically implies that the indicative delivery times may be prolonged.
 Fabrication and design and all other work in respect to the order will be suspended and indicative delivery times may be prolonged in case of any delay in the payment of advances.